goolig/neural_collaborative_filtering/README.md

 ## Notebooks

-neural_collaborative_filtering.ipynb - a jupyter notebook for running the examples, with missing code to be filled by participants.
+*neural_collaborative_filtering.ipynb*: a jupyter notebook for running the examples, with missing code to be filled by participants.

-neural_collaborative_filtering - Sol.ipynb - the complete jupyter notebook for running the examples.
+*Solution\neural_collaborative_filtering - Sol.ipynb*: the complete jupyter notebook for running the examples.

 ## Example to run the original codes
 The instruction of commands has been clearly stated in the codes (see the  parse_args function).